 Zoe Moyse MCSP SRP

-Zoe then worked for 4 years as a highly specialised neuro physiotherapist at the Wolfson Neuro Rehabilitation Centre, working intensively with people with a variety of neurological conditions, as part of a multidisciplinary team.
+Zoe worked for 4 years as a highly specialised neuro physiotherapist at the Wolfson Neuro Rehabilitation Centre, working intensively with people with a variety of neurological conditions, as part of a multidisciplinary team.
 Whilst at the Wolfson, Zoe ran a lower limb neuro orthotic clinic with an orthotist and has retained an interest in this field.

 Zoe joined heads up! in 2012.
 She has attended numerous courses, training days and an Advanced Bobath Course.
 Zoe feels that working at heads up! has enabled her to spend focussed, quality time with her patients, working closely with them to achieve their goals with the aim of improving their quality of life.
 The team at heads up is friendly and very supportive, with a strong emphasis on continuing development.
 Working at heads up! has provided the opportunity to work in both the clinic and home environment, allowing for a much more focussed, realistic and empathetic approach.